 As a student teacher you are considered a member of the teaching staff.
-You will be expected to follow teachers' hours including recess, staff meetings, and certain inservices.
-Notify the school (host teacher and principal) in advance if you are going to be absent.
+You will be expected to follow teachers' hours including recess, staff meetings, and certain in-services.
+Notify the school (mentor teacher and principal) in advance if you are going to be absent.